 How they’re the same

 Nada.
 You can contribute to a traditional or Roth 401(k) no matter how much you make.
-There’s one exception: If you’re considered a “highly compensated employee” (if you make $130,000 per year, are in the top 20% of earners in the firm, or own more than 5% of the company), your contributions may be capped because of the IRS’s non-discrimination requirements.
+There’s one exception: If you’re considered a “highly compensated employee” (if you make $135,000 per year, are in the top 20% of earners in the firm, or own more than 5% of the company — the limit is called an “HCE threshold”— the limit is called an “HCE threshold”), your contributions may be capped because of the IRS’s non-discrimination requirements.
 Check with your HR team or 401(k) plan administrator if you think that might apply to you.

 Age requirement for withdrawals